 The Trump Home crystal dates back to 2010, shortly after the real estate mogul and reality TV star married model Melania Knauss, a native of Slovenia.
 However, the display sign reads “Exhibition Only”.
 I couldn’t find it on the Trump Home website, either.

 But in a 2010 interview with the New York Times, Mr. Trump made no secret of his admiration for the now-First Lady’s native land: “That part of the world is just beautiful.
 I’ve seen factories over there, their glass and crystal works are unbelievable.
 And this is the top of the top.
 It did help that Melania is from Slovenia.
 She’s a big star there right now.”

 Slovenian couples strolling the showroom aisles seem to be looking for more contemporary pieces.
 Also on display are exquisite art nouveau designs, as well as dragons — the symbol of Ljubljana.
 Romance is in the air and it’s one of my top ten reasons to fall in love with Slovenia.

 Terry’s Travel Tips

-To visit the tourist trail of the actual glassworks and the spa, you’ll need to visit the small town of Rogaška Slatina near the Croatian border.
-After seeing this video from the Slovenian Tourist Board, Rogaška Slatina is high on my list for the next trip!
+To visit the actual glassworks and the spa, you’ll need to visit the small town of Rogaška Slatina near the Croatian border.
+Rogaška Slatina is high on my list for the next trip!
 And if you are staying in the charming old center of the Slovenian capital, there’s a wide choice of hotels in Ljubljana within easy walking distance of the Rogaška showroom on Mestni Trg.

 Want more Slovenia travel secrets?
 Like @strangersinthelivingroom on Facebook, follow Terry Anzur on Instagram and Twitter.
+Subscribe to my YouTube channel for fun travel videos.
 Pinning this post?
 Check out StrangersBlog on Pinterest.
 Don’t be a stranger!